dotnet/dotNext/docs/features/cluster/raft.md

 If support of DI container is not a concern for you then appropriate configuration API and lifecycle management should be provided to the potential users.

-The configuration of cluster member is represented by [IClusterMemberConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.IClusterMemberConfiguration) interface.
+The configuration of a cluster member is represented by [IClusterMemberConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.IClusterMemberConfiguration) interface.
 Your configuration model should be based on this interface because it should be passed to the constructor of `RaftCluster` class.
-Concrete implementation of configuration model depends on the hosting model.
+Concrete implementation of the configuration model depends on the hosting model.

-## Optional Features
-By default, `RaftCluster` implements only [IReplicationCluster](xref:DotNext.Net.Cluster.Replication.IReplicationCluster`1) interface.
-It means that transport-agnostic implementation supports basic cluster features such as leader election and replication.
-Cluster programming model in .NEXT offers optional cluster features:
-* General-purpose messaging between members
-* Dynamic addition/removal of members without restarting the whole cluster

-If you want to support these features then appropriate interfaces must be implemented in your code.
-Learn more about these interfaces [here](./index.md).